shamzen13/Agent-Project/README.md

 This repo documents the build — each mini project teaches one core skill.

+NOTICE : This code has yet not been tested due to lack of financing.

 ---

 ##  Project 1 — News Fetcher Agent